philippkraft/cmf/documentation/CmfIntroduction.md

-In the last decade, the application of classical hydrological rainfall runoff models is disputed as a valid method for understanding water transport in landscapes (eg. Beven 2002 and 2006, Seibert and
-\!McDonnell 2002, Sivapalan et al. 2003, Kirchner 2006, Tetzlaff et al.
+In the last decade, the application of classical hydrological rainfall runoff models is disputed as a valid method for understanding water transport in landscapes (eg. Beven 2002 and 2006, Seibert and McDonnell 2002, Sivapalan et al. 2003, Kirchner 2006, Tetzlaff et al.
 2008), since current models lack the ability for formulation and rejection of hypotheses.
-Vache and \!McDonnell (2006) developed a framework for the rejection of model structures, where each model structure is understood as a hypothesis on runoff generation.
-This work is a newly developed generalized form of the Vache-\!McDonnell rejectionist framework, called the Catchment Modelling Framework (CMF, Kraft et al. 2011 and 2012).
+Vache and McDonnell (2006) developed a framework for the rejection of model structures, where each model structure is understood as a hypothesis on runoff generation.
+This work is a newly developed generalized form of the Vache-McDonnell rejectionist framework, called the Catchment Modelling Framework (CMF, Kraft et al. 2011 and 2012).
 It is an extension to the programming language Python, written in C++, offering a toolkit for the set up of a